 - Scientific believe that it took around 5 million years to create 1 boulder

-- The world learnt of the boulder only around 1814.
+- The world learnt of the boulders only around 1814.
 Before documentation was limited.

 Best time to visit the Moeraki Boulders - Tide